subbareddyalamur/cloudterm/README.md

 - AWS credentials are mounted read-only from the host
 - Manual account credentials are held in memory only (never written to AWS config)
 - Guacamole RDP tokens are encrypted with AES-256-CBC
-- **Credential vault**: RDP passwords encrypted at rest with AES-256-GCM; passwords never sent to frontend (backend resolves vault ID → Guacamole)
+- **Credential vault**: RDP passwords encrypted at rest with AES-256-GCM; passwords never sent to frontend
 - **Suggestion engine data**: command history and learned patterns encrypted at rest with AES-256-GCM in bbolt
 - File transfers are chunked via SSM with timeouts that scale with file size
 - Each terminal session runs in an isolated PTY with its own process group
 - RDP clipboard sync uses postMessage bridge (no plaintext clipboard in WS messages)
+- AI never executes commands — all proposals require explicit user approval before being typed into the terminal
 - All actions are logged to an append-only audit log

-## License

-MIT